Zeppe-Lin Codebook

 5. Test Extensively: After the build, compile other core packages or create a rootfs archive to ensure everything runs smoothly.

-Potential Issues: Expect that you may encounter build failures, linker errors, or subtle runtime issues.
-Check the logs, ask for help, and consult relevant resources (e.g., Linux From Scratch documentation).
+If you encounter any build failures, linker errors, or runtime issues, review the logs and consult relevant resources for assistance (e.g., Linux From Scratch documentation).

 3.2.2.
 Standard Package Updates

-After the toolchain update, refresh the remaining package definitions in your pkgsrc repositories.
-Begin with updating pkgsrc-core -- this ensures that the core system packages reflect the new upstream changes.
-Once pkgsrc-core is up-to-date, proceed to update the remaining repositories in the following order: pkgsrc-system, then pkgsrc-xorg, and finally pkgsrc-desktop.
+Once the toolchain is updated, refresh package definitions across your pkgsrc repositories.
+Begin with pkgsrc-core to ensure core packages reflect the latest upstream changes.
+Then update pkgsrc-system, followed by pkgsrc-xorg, and finally pkgsrc-desktop.

 3.2.3.1.
 Introducing mkrootfs